Our proposed development of around twenty 1, 2 and 3 bedroom homes for affordable rent on the old High Street site in Hebden Bridge.

 In February 2017 we held an evening consultation with people who were interested in living in the proposed homes, and what they felt was important for the scheme to deliver.
 A sense of community and a lot of practical things, such as ‘where can I dry my tent’ or ‘park my bike’ together with a real interest in the outside space on the site where the main feedback points.

-We followed this up with another event in the Methodist Church Hall, very near the site, on March 25th last year where out architects, Bauman Lyons Associates, presented the development of the scheme so far and their first draft proposals.
+We followed this up with another event in the Methodist Church Hall, very near the site, on March 25th 2018 where out architects, Bauman Lyons Associates, presented the development of the scheme so far and their first draft proposals.
 The slides from the presentation are here.
-This was the early version of the scheme with 27 homes, which has now reduced to 20 homes in the scheme submitted for planning permission.
+This was the early version of the scheme with 27 homes, which was reduced to 20 homes in the scheme submitted for planning permission.

 We held a final pre-planning consultation on Sat 21st April 2018 to present the scheme that we hoped to submit for planning after some final tweaks to respond to feedback.